werkt/bazel-buildfarm-wiki/Execution-Properties.md

 Buildfarm supports the following [execution properties](https://docs.bazel.build/versions/master/be/common-definitions.html#common.exec_properties).
-New properties may also be added to buildfarm configuration when configuring queue matching (see [Platform Queues](https://github.com/bazelbuild/bazel-buildfarm/wiki/Shard-Platform-Operation-Queue)).
+New properties may also be added to buildfarm's configuration in order to facilitate queue matching (see [Platform Queues](https://github.com/bazelbuild/bazel-buildfarm/wiki/Shard-Platform-Operation-Queue)).

 ### min-cores
 the minimum number of cores needed by the action.
 Should be set to >= 1